 - brown sugar, salt & pepper, ground cinnamon and one cinnamon stick (optional)

-- apple cider/juice or pumpkin ale – you can make this dish year round and use apple cider or apple juice but when in season – we recommend pumpkin beer.
+- apple cider/juice or pumpkin ale – you can make this dish year round and use apple cider or apple cider vinegar mixed with apple juice, but when in season – we recommend pumpkin beer.

-Pumpkin beer as the liquid of choice adds so much flavor.
-For this post we used Lakefront Brewery Inc. Spiced Pumpkin Lager (one of few pumpkin lagers brewed in the world, usually pumpkin beers are ales).
-It is very rich with intense spice notes and sweetness, yet dry and beautifully brings out the flavors of the pork.
-Cider or apple juice do not quite measure up.
+TIP: Pumpkin beer as the liquid of choice adds so much flavor.
+It is rich with intense spice notes and sweetness and beautifully brings out the flavors of the pork.

 NOTE: If cooking a larger piece of pork tenderloin you definitely need to use a larger heavy bottomed skillet and increase the rest of the ingredients (simply click on the servings number in the recipe card below and slide the bar, the ingredient amounts will adjust.

 Step-by-Step Pork Tenderloin with Apples

 - Mix the salt, pepper and ground cinnamon to create a rub for the tenderloin and set aside.